aws/amazon-ecs-logs-collector/README.md

 Trying to pack gathered info... ok
 ```

-### Add a new item to this list

-If you found yourself wishing this set of frequently asked questions had an answer for a particular problem, please [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
-The chances are that others will also benefit from having the answer listed here.

 ## Contributing

 Please [create a new GitHub issue](https://github.com/awslabs/ecs-logs-collector/issues/new) for any feature requests, bugs, or documentation improvements.

-Where possible, please also [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for the change.
+Where possible, [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for the change.

 ## License